-Why is my winter electric bill so high?
+Why is my electric bill so high in the winter?

 - You’re home more.
 There’s nothing like cold weather to make us want to stay in our warm, comfortable homes.
-By spending more time at home, we’re using lights, heat, TV and other electronics to keep us warm and entertained from home.
+By spending more time at home, we’re using lights, heat, TV and other electronics to keep us warm and entertained.
 Winter break means kids are home from school, which increases electricity use.

 - Temperature drops.
 In most of the United States, the coldest days of the year are around mid-December to late January, which results in more work for our heating systems.
 The larger the gap between the outside temperatures and the inside temperatures, the harder your system has to work to keep the temperature inside warm and toasty.